okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 Simple linear regression is basically `y = b[0] + b[1]*x[1]` (even y = mx + c)

 ```
+# Example - How does salary change with years of experience?
-y - dependent variable (DV) eg. how does salary change with years of experience? (y = salary change)
+y - dependent variable (DV) eg. (y = salary change)
 x - independent variable(IV) eg. years of experience
 b[1] - coefficient of IV (unit changes in x[1] how it affects y)